LAST UPDATED: September 2, 2019

 I created this page to help me allocate the right amount of time and energy to what I need and want to do.
 I will update this page regularly as I fine-tune its mandate.
 I'm striving for better harmony in my life and taking on too much puts the focus I need to work on the above in jeopardy.

-I'm also focusing on deep work (as described by my friend Cal Newport) going forward, which lines up well with my personal productivity philosophy.
+I'm also focused on deep work (as described by my friend Cal Newport) going forward, which lines up well with my personal productivity philosophy.
 I'll be writing more about this over at Productivityist and Medium.

 MY DAILY THEMES

 Here are my Daily Themes.
 Every day has one so that it triggers my overarching focus for that particular day of the week.
 My Daily Themes are defined as follows (with my week starting on Sunday), with dates established for those themes in parentheses:

 MONDAY: Optimization Day (October 2017)